-Why You’ll Love Gluten Free Apple Crisp
+Why You’ll Love this Recipe

 Gluten & dairy free – Made without two of the most common allergens, almost everyone can enjoy this delicious dessert!

-Simple Ingredients – So many allergen-friendly recipes have ingredients that are just weird and I will never keep in my simple pantry.
+Simple ingredients – So many allergen-friendly recipes have ingredients that are just weird and I will never keep in my simple pantry.
 Not this apple crisp!
 If you don’t already have all of the ingredients, you can easily find them at almost any grocery store.

 Easy recipe – Gluten free apple crisp isn’t complicated to make.
 You’ll be able to whip up a batch in no time!